jayjayhust/isaac_so_arm101/CONTRIBUTING.md

 ### 4. Create a Feature Branch

-Always create a new branch off `main` for your work.
+Always create a new branch from `main` for your work.
 Use a **clear, kebab-case** name describing your contribution:

 ```bash